 Characterized by episodes of depression and mania or hypomania, bipolar disorder has the ability to severely disrupt a person’s life.
 According to the National Institute of Mental Health, rarer than depression and anxiety, bipolar disorder affects about 2.9% of people and 83% of patients met the criteria for “serious” bipolar disorder.

 The diagnostic criteria for bipolar disorder vary, as there are different types.
 Some people may only have a few manic episodes in their life, making it hard to make the diagnosis without a good psychological history.
 On the other hand, others may experience primarily manic episodes with few depressive episodes.
-For those suffering from a substance use disorder and bipolar disorder, it is imperative to treat both diagnoses at the same time for healing and complete recovery.

 People with bipolar disorder experience episodes of both depressed and elevated moods.
 During a depressive episode, the person may experience most of the typical depression symptoms.
 On the other hand, during a manic episode, a person may experience other symptoms such as: